No bulls*** - here are the facts! Everything you need to know about Grand Theft Auto V, in an easy-to-read bulleted format.

 - Franklin is the youngest of the three protagonists.
 He works at a luxury car dealership.

-- Each main character has his own personality, motivations and skillset.
+- Each main character has their own personality, motivations and skillset.
 When you're not controlling them, their lives continue and you may be surprised to see what situations they find themselves in when you switch back.

 - An accessible blimp (airship) is visible on the Los Santos skyline, near the downtown area, similar to the one featured in GTA: Vice City.
+The blimp is accessible with a downloadable content pack.

 - Dynamic music is featured during missions, similar to Rockstar's previous games Red Dead Redemption and L.A.
 Noire.